 3. Population Growth and Demand

 Houston's expanding population requires ongoing expansion of clean water capacities as people need more water.
-More people accessing water puts pressure on both water supply systems and treatment operations, thus requiring new resource investments for long-term capacity upgrades.
+More people accessing water puts pressure on water supply systems and treatment operations, thus requiring new resource investments for long-term capacity upgrades.
 Long-term water availability depends on successfully developing sustainable growth plans and resource management systems.

 4. Industrial Pollution